JasonPollman/chainable-fetch/readme.md

 **Configure request options once:**
 You setup the headers, request type (text, json, etc.) when you create your API reference *once*.
-All requests will use these options and you can override them at individual the request level for the edge cases.
+All requests will use these options and you can override them at the individual request level for edge cases.

 This reduces code quantity and allows defaults to be set in a single place.